 2. NCQA, which rates health insurance plans on a scale of 0−5, will not release 2020–2021 Health Plan Ratings.
 (Accredited commercial and Medicaid plans will still need to submit their HEDIS and CAHPS measures.)The organization has also updated telehealth guidance in 40 HEDIS measures for 2020 and 2021 to align with CMS and support the increase in telemedicine usage since the start of the COVID-19 pandemic.
 NCQA is updating its guidelines on how Patient-Centered Medical Homes can use telehealth for mental health care and meet NCQA criteria.

 3. Thanks to virtual visits, many physicians have been able to keep certain patient appointments during the pandemic.
 But what about those that could not happen virtually?
-The CDC notes that there has been an under-utilization of important medical services for non-COVID-19-patients with urgent health needs during the last few months—and recommends that health systems balance the risks of the pandemic with the risks of further treatment delays.
+The CDC notes that non-COVID-19-patients with urgent health needs and chronic conditions have deferred necessary medical care during COVID—and recommends that health systems balance the risks of the pandemic with the risks of further treatment delays.
 The organization also acknowledges that the pandemic is an ever-changing situation and the right course of action for your practice can vary greatly by day and by location.

 4. Since the start of the COVID-19 pandemic, Medicare plan member interest in telehealth has increased from 5% to 20%.
 And more than 40% of Medicare Advantage members are looking for health plan information online.